PayU/openapi-validator-middleware/README.md

 Init the middleware with the swagger definition.

-The function returns a Promise.
+The function executes synchronously and does not return anything.

 #### Arguments